 Whilst at Microsoft I have also studied digital possessions (you can find out more by watching my TEDx talk), web use, technology for older adults, wearable cameras, messaging devices and situated displays.
 I have a PhD in Psychology from the University of York and an MSc in Human-Centred Computing Systems from the University of Sussex.
 I was a Lecturer at UCL before joining Microsoft in 2007.

-I am co-organising a workshop at CHI 2019 on the ‘Future of Work‘.
+I recently co-organised a workshop at CHI 2019 on the ‘Future of Work‘.

-I am co-chairing CHI Lites Glasgow, an outreach event for SIGCHI featuring bite-sized talks on the future of life with tech.
+I was co-chair of CHI Lites Glasgow in May 2019, an outreach event for SIGCHI featuring bite-sized talks on the future of life with tech.